Rhaphidophora Decursiva: Background and Care Guide

 The steps are quite simple:

-Step 1: Wrap a strip of damp horticultural moss, like this one, around the stem, and secure with twine or wire.
+Step 1: Wrap a strip of damp horticultural moss around the stem, and secure with twine or wire.

 Step 2: The aerial roots should quickly begin to respond and wind through the moss.
 Once they have visibly multiplied, cut away the stem below the moss and plant the cutting in a new pot.